What Do Potato Bugs Eat might be a silly question to ask, but it is important to know How to Get Rid of Potato Bugs!

 Damage Caused by Potato Bugs

 Potato bugs greatly affect the potato yield as they munch on the plant leaves and can take over the whole plant if not controlled on time.
-Potatoes can resist 30% foliage loss without affecting the harvest, whereas Colorado potato beetles will end up feeding the whole of their foliage in a couple of weeks, ultimately killing the plant.
+Potatoes can resist 30 percent foliage loss without affecting the harvest.
+In contrast, Colorado potato beetles will end up feeding the whole of their foliage in a couple of weeks, ultimately killing the plant.

 Also, the plant is sensitive and cannot take defoliation during the expansion of tubers, so potato bug infestation during this stage leads to limited or no harvest at all.